 - Healthy Cooking

-Girls Incorporated is a licensed child care program which accepts child care vouchers and offers our private pay clients a scholarship fee structure based on family size and income.
-Scholarship rates starting as low as $95.00 per week are available.
 Space is limited!!!
 (Available slots are filled on a first come first serve basis.
-To insure your child’s summer, choose the weeks you would like her to attend: pay the first week’s fee in full and a non-refundable deposit of 50% of your weekly fee for each additional week you wish to reserve.
-To maintain your child’s place in the program, all fees must be settled with the business office the week preceding the week of enrollment.
+To ensure your child’s summer, choose the weeks you would like her to attend: pay the first week’s fee in full and a non-refundable deposit of 50% of your weekly fee for each additional week you wish to reserve.
+To maintain your child’s place in the program, all fees must be paid with the business office the week preceding the week of enrollment.
 Late payment may jeopardize your child’s enrollment; full payment is expected for all weeks reserved).

 The Counselor-In-Training (C.I.T.) program is an educational and job skill summer program for teen girls that are 15 to 18 years old.